 - Melt ¼ cup of butter in a large skillet over medium heat.
 Cook the onion or leeks and cabbage in the butter until the onion is translucent and the cabbage is tender.

 - Once the potatoes are cooked, drain them and return them to the warm pot.
-Mash the potatoes with a potato masher, adding cream and butter as needed to reach a smooth consistency.
+Mash the potatoes with a potato masher, adding cream and 3 tablespoons melted butter.
 Season with salt and pepper.

 - Gently fold the mashed potatoes, cabbage, and onions together.